 Louis Doulas

-I’m currently a Postdoctoral Fellow in the Extending New Narratives in the History of Philosophy project at McGill University, where I’m reconstructing Susan Stebbing’s moral philosophy.
+I’m currently a Postdoctoral Fellow in the Extending New Narratives in the History of Philosophy project at McGill University.
+My postdoctoral research project, Inspired by Ideals, Guided by Action, reconstructs Susan Stebbing’s moral philosophy, situating it within the turbulent moral and political context of the early twentieth century.

 I work primarily in the history of philosophy and epistemology.
-My historical research concerns the origins and development of early analytic philosophy, and explores epistemological, methodological and—more recently—metaethical themes in the work of several figures of this period (especially G.E.
+My historical research concerns the origins and development of early analytic philosophy (with special attention to the works of G.E.
 Moore and Susan Stebbing).
-In epistemology, my work has invoked the framework of Wittgensteinian “hinge epistemology” to shed light on the problem of peer disagreement, philosophical skepticism, and the issue of progress in philosophy and science.
+I also have interests in American pragmatism.
+In epistemology, my work has drawn inspiration from themes in Wittgenstein’s On Certainty to shed new light on the problem of peer disagreement, philosophical skepticism, and the issue of progress in philosophy and science.

-I received my PhD in Philosophy from the University of California, Irvine in June 2024.
-Before that, I did my MA in Philosophy at Brandeis University and my BFA in Studio Art at the School of the Art Institute of Chicago.
-In between those degrees, before finding my way to philosophy, I worked as an editor and writer in New York, mostly writing about art influenced by the internet.
-I still have active interests in art and hope to write more on the topic in the near future.
+I received my PhD in Philosophy from the University of California, Irvine, in June 2024.
+Before that, I completed an MA in Philosophy at Brandeis University and a BFA in Studio Art at the School of the Art Institute of Chicago.
+Between those degrees, before finding my way to philosophy, I worked as an editor and writer in New York, mostly writing about art influenced by the internet.
+I still maintain active interests in art and hope to write more about it in the near future.

 Email Teaching PhilPeople